Planning Your Distribution Strategy

 Both approaches have value—the key is choosing the right one for your use case.

-Account and Contact Linking (Recommended Best Practice)
+Account and Contact Linking (Recommended for External Portals)

 When to link Account and Contact: